pulibrary/drds-handbook-deprecated/product_owners.md

 * Triage incoming tickets and bug reports.
 * Remain easy to contact on Slack to assist with troubleshooting.

-Resources for each application can be found on the [list of applications](/applications.md).
+Resources for each application, including technical leads and links to repositories and zenhub boards, can be found on the [list of applications](/applications.md).